flutter/website/src/content/app-architecture/cookbook/optimistic-state.md

 }
 ```

-The SubscribeButton widget and the SubscribeButtonViewModel represent the presentation layer of this solution.
-The widget is going to display a button that will show the text “Subscribe” or “Subscribed” depending on the subscription state.
+The `SubscribeButto`n widget and the `SubscribeButtonViewModel` represent
+the presentation layer of this solution.
+The widget is going to display a button
+that will show the text “Subscribe” or “Subscribed”
+depending on the subscription state.
 The view model will contain the subscription state.
-When the button is tapped, the widget will call the view model to perform the action.
+When the button is tapped,
+the widget will call the view model to perform the action.

-The SubscriptionRepository will implement a subscribe method that will throw an exception when the action fails.
+The `SubscriptionRepository` will implement a subscribe method
+that will throw an exception when the action fails.
 The view model will call this method when performing the subscription action.

-Next, connect them together by adding the SubscriptionRepository to the SubscribeButtonViewModel:
+Next, connect them together by adding the `SubscriptionRepository`
+to the `SubscribeButtonViewModel`:

 ```dart
 class SubscribeButtonViewModel extends ChangeNotifier {